JetBrains/Exposed/docs/BREAKING_CHANGES.md

 ## 0.47.0

 The function `SchemaUtils.checkExcessiveIndices` used to check both excessive indices and excessive foreign key constraints.
 It now has a different behaviour and deals with excessive indices only.
-A new function, `SchemaUtils.checkExcessiveForeignKeyConstraints`, deals with excessive foreign key constraints.
+Also, its return type is now `List<Index>` instead of `Unit`.
+A new function, `SchemaUtils.checkExcessiveForeignKeyConstraints`, deals with excessive foreign key constraints and has a return type `List<ForeignKeyConstraint>`.

 ## 0.46.0